-The Parks and Recreation Sales Tax Bond Fund is used to account for revenues received from a dedicated three-eighths of one percent sales tax for parks and recreation.
+The Parks and Recreation Sales Tax Bond Fund is used to account for revenues received from a dedicated threeeighths of one percent sales tax for parks and recreation.
 A portion of the revenues is pledged to retire the 2013B General Obligation bonds issued for the outdoor aquatic facility.
 The balance is dedicated to other parks and recreation expenses, both capital and operating.
-The ending fund balance was \$3.5 million at December 31, 2013.
-The increase in the fund balance was \$3.5 million.
-The fund increased in connection with proceeds from the 2013B debt issuance and the collection of sales tax revenues.
+The ending fund balance was \$671,668 million at December 31, 2014.
+The decrease in the fund balance was [\$2.9 million].
+The fund decreased in connection with capital outlay expenditures for the outdoor aquatic facility.

 The General Obligation Fund is used to account for resources to be used for the payment of principal, interest and related costs of the general obligation bonds other than the sales tax bonds, as well as certain other long-term obligations of the City.
-The ending fund balance was \$5,682 at December 31, 2013.
-The increase in the General Obligation Fund's fund balance was \$2,895.
-The increase in the fund balance can be attributed to increased collection of property tax revenues.
+The ending fund balance was \$614 at December 31, 2014.
+The decrease in the General Obligation Fund's fund balance was [\$5,068].
+The decrease in the fund balance can be attributed to the repayment of debt.

 The Transportation Utility Fund is used to account for transportation utility charges received based on an established land-use formula per parcel to fund street and other transportation related improvements.
-The ending fund balance was \$1.1 million at December 31, 2013.
-The increase in the Transportation Utility Fund was \$.8 million.
-The increase in the fund can be attributed to carryover funds specifically being held for 2011A debt service payments due in 2014 and 2015.
+The ending fund balance was \$58,386 million at December 31, 2014.
+The decrease in the Transportation Utility Fund was [\$1 million].
+The decrease in the fund can be attributed to debt service repayments.

 The Capital Improvement Fund is used to account for resources used to construct and maintain infrastructure citywide.
-The ending fund balance was approximately \$4.8 million at December 31, 2013.
-The increase in the Capital Improvement Fund's fund balance was \$.9 million.
-The increase in the fund balance can be attributed to the carryover of bond proceeds from the 2012A debt issue being used to fund portions of the Martway and Johnson Drive street rehabilitation projects and the proceeds from the 2013C bond issue.
+The ending fund balance was \$196,847 million at December 31, 2014.
+The decrease in the Capital Improvement Fund's fund balance was [\$4.6 million].
+The decrease in the fund balance can be attributed to the capital outlay expenditures for the Johnson Drive street rehabilitation project.